Accept (band): Departures of two members and The Rise of Chaos (2014–2017)

-Split with Peter Baltes, Too Mean to Die and next album (2018–present)
+Split with Peter Baltes, Too Mean to Die and Humanoid (2018–present)

 In a September 2018 interview with The Foundry, guitarist Wolf Hoffmann confirmed that Accept had begun the songwriting process for the follow-up to The Rise of Chaos.
-He stated, "We started putting down some riffs here and there, but the majority of the stuff will happen after we stop touring, because it's really hard to do this on the road for me."
+He stated, "We started putting down some riffs here and there, but the majority of the stuff will happen after we stop touring because it's really hard to do this on the road for me."

 On 27 November 2018, bassist Peter Baltes announced that he had left Accept after 42 years as a member.
 According to the band, "Peter needed a change in his life and we wish him all the best.
 He will always be part of the Accept family and to honor his tribute to music history, we should all wish him well."
 With Baltes' departure, Hoffmann remains the last member of the original lineup in the band.

 Baltes was filled in on bass by Danny Silvestri for the band's performance at the 2019 edition of the 70000 Tons of Metal cruise.
 On 16 April 2019, former Uli Jon Roth sideman Martin Motnik was announced as Baltes' permanent replacement.
 Three days later, Accept released a special seven-inch single called "Life's a Bitch", which was their first song in two years and first one without Baltes.

 On 1 November 2019, Accept announced that Philip Shouse, previously a touring member, had joined the band as their third guitarist, thus converting Accept to a sextet.